Madhav-77/ShopBridge/README.md

 ```bash
 npm install -g @angular/cli
 ```
+Download and save it in desired directory.
-Navigate to the workspace folder, here it is ShopBridge.
+Navigate to the workspace folder.

 Run the following command: